intelligenate/dfc/docs/user-guide.md

 # Troubleshooting

 * DFC is not showing up on my device or app's pairing screen.
     * Verify that DFC is powered on.
-It will blink for the first three minutes it’s powered on.
+It will blink once per second for the first three minutes it’s powered on.
+You can see the blinking through the ports.
+    * Some users have had trouble with using USB-C to USB-C power supplies.
+DFC draws so little power that they don't think anything is there and they shut down.
+For best results, use a power supply that works with the cable that DFC came with.
+    * Some Garmin devices require a firmware update.
+[Try this update](https://github.com/intelligenate/dfc/releases/tag/power-cadence-beta.3) to fix it.
+See the [Firmware Updates](#firmware-updates) section below for details on updating.
 * DFC is connected to my device or app but not showing any power data on my connected device.
     * Verify that all connections on DFC and your tablet are tight.
     * Verify that the screen on your tablet shows your power and other metrics.
 Your tablet must be in a class or set to a scenic or self-paced ride for DFC to receive data.